wtsi-hgi/lurge/docs/outline.md

       based on anecdotal timing (this is to estimate how long TreeServe takes to start)
   * Dumps passwd and group databases to files
-  * Uploads split mpistat files, passwd and group databases to S3
+  * Uploads split wrstat files, passwd and group databases to S3